DB Table Historian Provider

 Path Components

-The DB Table Historian Provider attempts to map each column in a database table to a Tag.
-When querying the results, the historical Tag path used is composed of multiple components, which each represent some identification of the data source.
+The DB Table Historian Provider attempts to map each column in a database table to a tag.
+When querying the results, the historical tag path used is composed of multiple components, where each one represents some identification of the data source.
 The DB Table Historian is molded after the following:

 histprov:[historyProvider]:/table:[tableName]:/column:[columnName]:/timestamp:[timestampColumnName]:/keycolumn:[keyColumnName]:/keyvalue:[keyColumnValue]